ronreiter/interactive-tutorials/tutorials/learn-cpp.org/en/Arrays.md

     int marks[5];

-Now lets initialize the array in Q1.
+Now let's initialize the array in Q1.
 Suppose the 5 students marks are as 96,92,78,54 and 86, then we can give our array values as,

     marks[0] = 96;
     marks[1] = 92;